+'''

-AC_INIT(mumble, 1.5) AC_CONFIG_SRCDIR(src/foo.c) AM_INIT_AUTOMAKE
+AC_INIT(mumble, 1.5)

+AC_CONFIG_SRCDIR(src/foo.c)

+AM_INIT_AUTOMAKE

+'''

 Note that if you're upgrading your configure.ac from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
-The first argument to AC_INIT should be the name of your package (e.g. 'GNU Automake'), not the tarball name (e.g. 'automake') that you used to pass to AM_INIT_AUTOMAKE.
+The first argument to AC_INIT should be the name of your package (e.g., 'GNU Automake'), not the tarball name (e.g., 'automake') that you used to pass to AM_INIT_AUTOMAKE.
 Autoconf tries to derive a tarball name from the package name, which should work for most but not all package names.
-(If it doesn't work for yours, you can use the four-argument form of AC_INIT - supported in Autoconf versions greater than 2.52g - to provide the tarball name explicitly).
+(If it doesn't work for yours, you can use the four-argument form of AC_INIT to provide the tarball name explicitly).

-By default this macro AC_DEFINE's 'PACKAGE' and 'VERSION'.
-This can be avoided by passing the 'no-define' option, as in:
+By default this macro AC_DEFINE'S PACKAGE and VERSION.
+This can be avoided by passing the no-define option, as in:

+'''

 AM_INIT_AUTOMAKE([gnits 1.5 no-define dist-bzip2])

+'''